helderc/helderc/README.md

 ### Hi there 👋
-I'm Helder, a Postoctoral Fellow at the University of Calgary (UofC), Canada.
+I'm Helder, a Postdoctoral Fellow at the University of Calgary (UofC), Canada.
 I have PhD and Masters in Electrical Engineering where I worked with medical images (digital mammography and Digital Breast Tomosynthesis).
-At the UofC I'm working with Bayesian networks, Time-series processing and Granger causality.
+At the UofC I'm working with Bayesian networks.

 - 🌱 I’m currently learning: R language and Bayesian data analysis.